 But whatever your goals and vision, setting up and managing an op shop is a pretty involved exercise.
 While it may be a non-profit concern, it still requires considerable skill in terms of overall management and staff supervision – in fact in much the same way as for any small retail business.

 Read on for a brief guide to op shop management considerations and risk management practices.

 Not-for-profit insurance requirements

 You will need to ensure that your shop is covered by property and liability insurance, and that you have personal accident cover for volunteers in place.
-Contact Russell or Liz to discuss this further if required.
+Contact your CCI office to discuss this further if required.

 People involved in the management of your op shop will need to have skills in sales, basic financial accounting, staff management and supervision, legal and council requirements, and overall premises and business management.
 You will also need to decide whether to hire any paid employees to manage the business or to staff it totally with volunteers.

 - Skill level of employees and / or volunteers (such as in sales and cash handling).

 - Roles, responsibilities and tasks.

 - Assigning of appropriate tasks – i.e. according to skill level.

 - Police checks – especially for any workers holding keys to the premises.